List of mammals of Vermont

-The list of mammals of Vermont includes all mammal species living in the US state of Vermont.
-Three species including the eastern cottontail, house mouse, and the Norway rat have been introduced into the state.
+This list of mammals of Vermont includes all mammal species living in the US state of Vermont.
+Three species, the eastern cottontail, house mouse, and Norway rat have been introduced, into the state.
 Four species of mammals are currently extirpated from the state: elk, gray wolf, wolverine, and caribou.
 Vermont does not have a designated state mammal, but does designate the Morgan horse as its state horse.
 The list does not include species found only in captivity.